CodeScop/Oge-Mai-Field-Guide/balanceresources.md

 - **Sources:**
   - DESERT
-  - Hideout Battles: Grongu (2000 words for 1)
   - Balance Battles: Xyplos (2000 words, 1 Water Mask, 1 Underwater Torch for 1-2)
 - **Buy:** DESERT
 - **Sell price:** 15 Coins (don't sell unless you have >100; will usually be better to use to craft Fine Fabric and sell for more)